ginikaifeanyi88-web/weather-app-main/README.md

 - [SuperSimpleDev](https://www.youtube.com/watch?v=EerdGm-ehJQ) - SuperSimpleDev's JavaScript course it what to took me from basic level javascript skills to near mastery within a two weeks or so.
 Highly recommend.
 - [Net Ninja](https://www.youtube.com/watch?v=iWOYAxlnaww) - He is the reason I am skilled in HTML and CSS.
 The first six tutorials in in his JS course (which are free on YouTube) gave me a good foundation to go into SuperSimpleDev's course and allowed me to skip a lot of the beginning tutorials of the latter.
+- Not really a resource but applying to a bunch of web development jobs and taking on the coding tests as exercises helped a ton!

 ## Author